Poland joins 18 other EU member states with VAT group simplification option

 EU VAT Group rules

-Poland is looking to introduce the scheme under the rules of the EU VAT Directive Article 11 of Directive 2006/112/EC.
+Poland has to introduced the scheme under the rules of the EU VAT Directive Article 11 of Directive 2006/112/EC.
 This stipulates that group members must be closely linked financially, economically and organisationally to be treated as one taxable person.
 Typically, this means at least 75% share control of companies within the group, shared management or shared business goals or activities.
 This can include a member of the group providing goods or services that are mostly / wholly consumed by other members of the group.

 Poland will be expecting one nominated member of the group to take on responsibility for the consolidated return.